maubuz/2W6-Notes/docs/wk9/grid.md

 <br>

-**Visualising the line numbers might help understand how the items are being placed:**
+**Visualizing the line numbers might help understand how the items are being placed:**

 <br>